Microsoft-Web/HOL-EntityFrameworkScaffoldingAndMigrations/HOL.md

 <a name="Summary" />
 ## Summary ##

-In this Hands-On lab, you have learned simple steps to create CRUD operations with MVC4 Scaffolding for any model class.
+In this Hands-On lab, you have learned simple steps to create CRUD operations with MVC 4 Scaffolding for any model class.
 Then, you have learned how to perform an end-to-end update in your application -from the database to the views- by using Entity Framework Migrations.